shiroyuki/Imagination/docs/source/getting-started/07-aspect-oriented-programming.rst

 .. warning::

-    This is an testing/unstable feature.
+    This is an testing feature.
 This documentation take precedence.

 Now, you know how to define all types of entities.
 As **Imagination** is also a framework to let you do the aspect-oriented programming with ease, this section